softwaresaved/rse-repo-analysis/data/analysis/notes.md

 Still, they go quiet after a while, meaning that the number of active contributors goes down and there is less fluctuation in the number of issues.
 An exception is the repository `nilmtk` which experiences interest in phases, i.e. not growth in interest, but decreasing interest followed by again increased interest with newer contributors.

+In `esbmc`, we can observe two phases of interest after publication: One where the contributor pool grows slowly and then one where it grows much quicker.

 Mentions in publications later on (probably as related work or tool instead of "original work") often lead to a spike in stars, sometimes even in forks.

 The number of forks grows with the number of stars at a lower rate.